wp-plugins/because/README.txt

 == Description ==

-Many websites contain comment sections to encourage user interaction and feedback.
-Unfortunately, those sections are often riddled with tiring explanations, narrow-minded views and potentially toxic remarks.

-At Because we see this as an opportunity for change.
-With our “poll and discuss” method, users are able to submit their own ideas, thoughts and feelings within a given character limit.
-This encourages clear and concise responses to every post.
-In addition, users benefit from a platform that welcomes many perspectives, giving users a voice in commenting they've never had before.

-But we’re not stopping there.
-We recognize the potential for content managers to use information provided by a more engaged user base  for advertising, site traffic monitoring and content feedback.
+Because is an online commenting platform designed to enhance the interaction between site owners and users.
+Our “poll and discuss method” allows a site visitor to vote on a given topic and follow up with a response in 280 characters or less.
+This encourages commenters to provide well thought-out explanations from their own perspective.
+Other users can vote on a given comment, generating buzz on the site and encouraging returns to view trending comments.
+The better the response – the better the score.
+Everyday readers benefit from the convenience of viewing the best responses possible, and site owners can take advantage of the numerous opportunities from the information gathered.
+Information that can be used as a basis for advertising, site traffic monitoring and content feedback.

+A more engaged community.
+More traffic.
+Better page rank.
+Audience insight.
 By better serving users, Because can better serve sites.

-We’re giving users a voice.
-And websites a choice.
+Think of it as a new wave comment section.

 == Installation ==